2022 NAIA Men’s Indoor Track & Field Rating Index – Week 1

-NEW ORLEANS – The 2021 NAIA Indoor Track & Field season is underway!
+NEW ORLEANS – The indoor track & field season is well underway!

-Here is the first installment of the 2021 NAIA Men’s Indoor Track & Field National TFRI released Wednesday afternoon by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Here is the first installment of the NAIA Men’s Indoor Track & Field National Rating Index for 2022, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons are used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.

 NAIA — Men's Indoor Track & Field